 Gusmao escaped unharmed from an ambush on his convoy later the same day.

-Among the accused is Angelita Pires, the East Timor-born Australian girlfriend of rebel leader, Alfredo Reinado, who was shot dead by presidential guards during the first attack.
+She was the girlfriend of Major Alfredo Reinado, the rebel leader who was fatally shot by the president’s guards during the first attack.

-Prosecutor Felismeno Cardoso said at the close of the case last month that Pires was a key player in the plot as she made several trips to the northern Australian city of Darwin to raise funds for the rebels.
+“Today is the most important day of my life.
+I have rightfully regained my freedom,” Pires said after judges dismissed the prosecutors’ argument that she was a key player in the plot as she made several trips to the northern Australian city of Darwin to raise funds for the rebels.

-Cardoso said that Pires, who holds dual citizenship, had encouraged the attack and had said it should be made to look like a coup.
+The prosecution said that Pires had encouraged the attack and had said it should be made to look like a coup.

-The accused also include Gastao Salsinha, who replaced Reinado as rebel leader and is accused of commanding the failed attack on Gusmao.
+Lieutenant Gastao Salsinha, who replaced Reinado as leader and commanded the failed attack on Gusmao, was sentenced to 16 years in prison.

 The defendants are mostly army and police deserters who turned rebels after factional rivalries within East Timor’s security forces erupted into violence in 2006, killing dozens and toppling the then government.